adenda/cornucopia/README.md

 Cornucopia can be run as a stand-alone microservice.
 The interface to this microservice is a HTTP Rest interface.

-For example, assuming that the micro service is running on http port 9001 on localhost (which is the default).
+For example, assume that the micro service is running on HTTP port 9001 on localhost (which is the default).
 To add a new master node to the cluster on localhost:7006, run the following command:

     curl -X POST \
       http://localhost:9001/task \